technion/maia_mailguard/README.md

-This is a fork of Maia mailguard.
+This is a fork of the technion fork of Maia mailguard.

+This fork seeks to build on the updates from technion while backing out problematic changes such as scrypt.
+The goal is to get a working install of mailguard for the Centos 7 reference platform, and provide an optimized, documented installation process for creating an openzv container-based mailguard server.

+The README from the original technion fork is below:

 The original license has been replaced with a GPL license with the blessing of the project's original creator.
 See license.txt for further information.